ch-sa/labelCloud/README.md

 ### Picking Mode

-* Pick the location of the bounding box (front-top edge)
+* Pick the location of the bounding box (front-top edge).
-* Adjust the z-rotation by scrolling with your mouse wheel
+* Adjust the z-rotation by scrolling with your mouse wheel.

 ### Spanning Mode

-* Subsequently span the length, width and height of the bounding box by selecting four vertices
+* Subsequently span the length, width and height of the bounding box by selecting four vertices.
-* The layers for for the last two vertices (width & height) will be locked to allow easy selection
+* The layers for the last two vertices (width & height) will be locked to allow easy selection.

 ### Correction

-* Use the buttons on the left-hand side or shortcuts to correct the *translation*, *dimension* and *rotation* of the bounding box
+* Use the buttons on the left-hand side or shortcuts to correct the *translation*, *dimension* and *rotation* of the bounding box.
-* Resize the bounding box by holding your cursor above one side and scrolling with the mouse wheel
+* Resize the bounding box by holding your cursor above one side and scrolling with the mouse wheel.

 By default the x- and y-rotation of bounding boxes will be prohibited.
 For labeling **9 DoF-Bounding Boxes** deactivate `z-Rotation Only Mode` in the menu, settings or `config.ini` file.
-Now you will be free to rotate around all three axes.
+The bouding boxes can then be freely rotated around all three axes.

 ### Semantic Segmentation (bounding box-based)